d2cio/mariadb-masterslave-stack/README.md

-# MariaDB Master-Slave stack for D2C.io
+# MariaDB Master-Slave+phpMyAdmin stack for D2C.io

 ## How to deploy a stack